RetroDECK/ES-DE/INSTALL.md

 `<string name="ROMDirectory" value="~/games/roms" />`

-Keep in mind though that you still need to group the ROMs into directories corresponding to the system names.
-Well at least if you want to use the default es_systems.cfg file.
-See below how to customize that file, which gives you full control over the location of the ROMs.
+Keep in mind though that you still need to group the ROMs into directories corresponding to the platform names in es_systems.cfg.

+There is also support to add the variable %ESPATH% to the ROM directory setting, this will expand to the path where the ES executable is started from.
+This is useful for a portable emulator installation, for example on a USB memory stick.

+Here is such an example:

+`<string name="ROMDirectory" value="%ESPATH%/../roms" />`

 **Keep in mind that you have to set up your emulator separately from EmulationStation!**